duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/modAwardWinning.md

 ---
 promptId: modAwardWinning
 aliases: 🖼️ Generate a Award-Winning Art photo
-description: Images in the dataset with captions like “Award-Winning Art” are usually extremely creative and original, so using this modifier can greatly improve the quality and inventiveness of your generations.
+summary: Images in the dataset with captions like “Award-Winning Art” are usually extremely creative and original, so using this modifier can greatly improve the quality and inventiveness of your generations.
 author: Prompt Engineering Guide
 tags: photo, dalle-2, modifier
 version: 0.0.1